ChevronETC/TeaSeis.jl/docs/src/manual.md

 ```
 where `length(io)` is the number of frames in `io`, `ind2sub` converts the linear index `i` into n-tuple indexing dimensions 3 and higher.
 Of course, this can also be used with `readframe!`, `readframetrcs`, `readframetrcs!`, `readframehdrs` and `readframehdrs!`.

-<h3> IMPORTANT NOTE: </h3>
+### IMPORTANT NOTE:

-It is <b>very</b> important to note that the JavaSeis format left-justifies all live traces in a frame.
+It is **very** important to note that the JavaSeis format left-justifies all live traces in a frame.
 This makes reading and writing data more efficient.
 However, if you are reading or writing non-full frames, extra care must be taken.
 Two methods (`leftjustify!` and `regularize!`) are provided to help with this situation.

 Writing a non-full frame:
 ```julia